Hurricane Georges

 Damage from Georges was extensive in the U.S. Virgin Islands and Puerto Rico as well.
 In Puerto Rico, the storm was the first hurricane to pass over the island since the 1932 San Ciprián hurricane.
 Storm surges 10 ft high were recorded, along with damage across much of the country.
 Roads were rendered impassible, and beaches eroded due to heavy flooding.
 Some areas were left isolated.
 Crop damage was extreme, especially to the Banana plant.
 A total of 96% of the territory's population was left without power due to nearly half of the island's electrical lines being downed.
 A little under 73,000 houses had been damaged, with just over 28,000 others being destroyed.
 Due to no fully developed water systems being present, 75% water and sewage services had been lost.
 According to contemporary reports, Hurricane Georges caused $3.6 billion in damage in Puerto Rico.
 In September 2017, Governor Pedro Rosselló estimated the actual damage was around $7–8 billion.

 In the United States, damage was widespread across multiple states.
 In Florida, a high storm surge caused flooding.
 All of the Florida Keys were left without power.
 In Miami, over 200,000 had no power due to winds knocking down power lines.
 17 tornadoes were confirmed throughout the state.
 Rainfall as high as 38.46 in was recorded, which caused devastating flooding.
 Thousands of homes were damaged throughout the state.
 In Louisiana, impacts were mostly minor.
 Evacuations were well-timed and led to zero deaths in the state.
 Three died indirectly, however: two men collapsed and died due to stress, and a house burned down because of a candle being tipped over, killing one.
 In Mississippi, rainfall as high as 25 in was recorded.
 Homes were flooded and people were forced to evacuate days after the storm had passed.
 Mobile homes were damaged and/or overturned.
 In Alabama, 25 ft high waves were recorded.
 Homes, apartment buildings, and businesses were damaged.
 20 tornadoes touched down, with one causing over $1.5 million.
 29 in rainfall accumulation was recorded.
 Many bridges, highways, and roads were shut down due to flooding.
 The only direct death in the US was recorded in the state.
 In Georgia, damage was minor.
 Rainfall accumulating to about 7 in closed several roads across multiple counties.
 The name Georges was retired due to extreme damage caused by the storm.

 Meteorological history

-A tropical wave exited the coast of Africa on September 13.
-Moving westward, the large system quickly developed a closed circulation and was classified Tropical Depression Seven on September 15.
-A strong upper-level ridge forced the depression to the west-northwest, where warm water temperatures allowed it to strengthen to a tropical storm on September 16.
-Georges's circulation developed strong banding features around a well-organized Central Dense Overcast, and with the aid of a developing anti-cyclone, Georges attained hurricane status late on September 17.